mweaverdyck/emotionChart/README.md

 - Other `hard-to-explain.js` which hopefully you don't need to change...

-## How to get data
+## How to get the data
 - Log in to [Firebase](https://firebase.google.com/) with the lab gmail account, and click `Go to console` in the upper right corner.
 - Select this project (`emotion dynamics`), then select `Database` on the left panel.
 - You should be able to view the JSON data in the database.
 Export the json data (`Export JSON`).
-- Download this github repo as a zip (or `git clone` it), open `json-csv parser/parser.html`.
-- Drag the JSON file exported from Firebase to `parser.html` (or copy-paste all the contents)
+- From this GitHub repo, get `parser.py` in `json-csv parser` folder.
+- Put `parser.py` and the json data file in the same folder, and then run `parser.py` with the name of the data file as a command line parameter, like this:

+  `python parser.py example_data.json`
-- You should be able to preview the `.csv` file on the webpage.
+- You should get the `.csv` files in the same folder

-- Click `Download the entire CSV` to download the data.
+## How to read the data
+Data is organized in this way:
+- Data file
+  - Subject 1